dreessen-n/ninja_gold/README.md

 ### Most recent play is at the top of the list
 ### Added gold in green and lost gold in red
+### Have it running with no conditionals (except to change color on output)
+>> Had to pass a string for fist value so it could represent negative number; then convert to int for random generation

 ## START AND RESET VIEW...